COSMIIC-Inc/Documentation-Source/docs/Software.md

 # Software

-The tower that controls the Power Module
+The brains of the operation

 ---